demccormack/weatherdl/README.md

 # Weather Downloader
-This script downloads all the images required for a weather briefing in Omarama, New Zealand.
-They can then be imported into PowerPoint.
+This script downloads all the images required for a weather briefing in Omarama, New Zealand, and builds a PPTX file pre-populated with those images.

 ## Quick Start